Country Fact file

 Holidays

-Depending on the profession, most workers are entitled to at least 25 days paid holiday per year in Norway.
+Depending on the profession, most workers are entitled to at least 25 days of paid holiday per year in Norway.
 By law, employees must receive paid days off for national holidays with those receiving higher pay (usually double time) if they are required to work on the day in question.
 Norwegian employers are generally sympathetic to providing time off to workers for religious holidays, even if they are not nationally recognised events.
 The Sami tribe, for example, have their own celebrations which do not fall into the official national holiday calendar.
 However, it is not uncommon for Norwegian bosses to allow paid time off for any workers who acknowledge such events.

 Public holidays